wadewegner/wadewegner.github.com/_posts/2014-05-20-create-an-ibeacon-transmitter-with-the-raspberry-pi.md

 * Customize retail offers based on your location in a store and proximity to certain products.
 * Alert you while you sit at a bar enjoying your favorite craft beer when someone rides off with your bicycle outside.

 I particularly enjoy the last use case.
-Simply tag your big with a BLE transmitter and then, if it leaves the proximity/region, get alerted!
+Simply tag your bag with a BLE transmitter and then, if it leaves the proximity/region, get alerted!

 If you look around the Internet you'll find hundreds of additional use cases and ideas.
 The point is, this is cool technology with a lot of different applications and uses.